 Today’s business is fluid and dynamic, which means IT needs to deliver high performance and availability, while keeping costs down.
 A virtual environment is the perfect way to achieve these goals.

-VMware vSphere® with Operations Management™ (vSOM) is specifically designed for virtual environments and can deliver the critical operational capabilities your business needs.
+VMware vSphere® with Operations Management™ (vSOM) is a virtualization platform specifically designed for virtual environments and can deliver the critical operational capabilities your business needs.

 A Virtualization platform can deliver the agility and ROI your business needs, make sure your solution has these five essential characteristics.